NEGU93/CYUSB3KIT-003_with_SP605_xilinx/README.md

 # CYUSB3KIT-003 with SP605 xilinx

 This project aim was to use the Cypress [CYUSB3KIT-003 EZ-USB FX3 SuperSpeed Explorer Kit](http://www.cypress.com/documentation/development-kitsboards/cyusb3kit-003-ez-usb-fx3-superspeed-explorer-kit) to both **program** (upload the firmware of the FPGA using the kit) and **communicate** (make the FPGA send info and receive it with the PC and vice versa) with a Xilinx Spartan 6 FPGA embedded on the [SP605 Evaluation Kit](https://www.xilinx.com/products/boards-and-kits/ek-s6-sp605-g.html).

+The implementation had to be addapted to a C++ code in linux so every CPU tool was then simulated on an own C++ code.

 In order to connect both boards, the [CYUSB3ACC-005 FMC Interconnect Board](http://www.cypress.com/documentation/development-kitsboards/cyusb3acc-005-fmc-interconnect-board-ez-usb-fx3-superspeed) was used.

+**Note:**
+For confidentiality issues the integration of the whole project could not be uploaded but I uploaded what may be usefull for other people that does not conflict with confidiental agreenment.
+The FPGA code was also merged into an existing code but I couldn't upload anything of it.

 ## 1. Project Structure
  - **fx3_manager_cpp_source**: Cpp project to communicate with FX3 device.